Marjorie Schick: 1980s

 In 1987, Schick was one of the featured artists in a traveling exhibit that was shown throughout Virginia called Jewelry Now.
-The show also highlighted nationally known jewelers, including Jamie Bennett, Robert Ebendorf, Rebekah Laskin, Ivy Ross, Susan Sanders and Sandra Zilkner.
+The show also highlighted nationally known jewelers, including Jamie Bennett, Robert Ebendorf, Rebekah Laskin, Ivy Ross, Susan Sanders and Sandra Zilker.
 Schick continued producing pieces for performance art, such as Collar in 1988, a neck piece six inches thick and 31 inches wide.
 While impractical for wearing as an every day adornment, the vibrant color scheme forced the wearer and observer to imagine and redefine how one moves through space.
 In 1989, the School of Fine Arts Gallery of her alma mater in Indiana hosted a solo show Marjorie Schick: A Retrospective, covering the first 25 years of her career.
 It featured over a hundred works, displayed without the use of models or mannequins, either protruding from walls or hanging from ceilings.
 The display showed that the works were non-functional as simple adornments and in a unique way were "unfinished" in the absence of the body of the wearer.